 Energy Systems Practice (ESP) for Long-Term Human ThrivingJune 11, 2022 Leave a comment

 Over the course of the last few years I have been delving deeper into the trans-disciplinary science of energy systems, largely thanks to my colleague and mentor Dr. Sally J. Goerner.
-Sally and I recently offered a session to The Weaving Lab on energy systems science for network weavers.
+Earlier in 2022, Dr. Goerner and I offered a session to The Weaving Lab on energy systems science for network weavers.
 A summary of that session can be found here.
-Since then I have been exploring, identifying and building out resources, practices and tools at different “levels” (individual, group/organization, and larger system) in the four different domains of Energy System Science that support saluto-genesis (the capacity of living systems to reproduce resilience and wellbeing).
-The four domains include:
+Since then I have been working with a few others to explore, identify and build out resources, practices and tools at different “levels” (individual, group/organization, and larger system), all within the context of the planet that sustains us, in the four different domains of Energy System Science.
+Together, these domains support systemnic saluto-genesis – the capacity of living systems to reproduce resilience and wellbeing.
+The four domains are:

 - regenerative flows

 - common cause culture

 The Energy System Sciences (ESS) see all “living” systems as “flow networks” or structures that arise from the circulation of resources, information, nutrients, etc. Thinking through the lens of flow, systemic health can be seen as being based on things like: